ayasystems/dbus-evsecharger/README.md

 # dbus-open-evse
-Integrate Open_EVSE charger into Victron Energies Venus OS
+Integrate Open_EVSE charger into Victron Energies Venus OS.
+Original code could be found here -> https://github.com/JuWorkshop/dbus-evsecharger
+This modification allow use with new version of Openevse firmare (ESP32 4.1.x)

 ## Purpose
 This script supports reading EV charger values from openEVSE base charger.
 Writing values is supported for "Enable charging"and  "Charging current"